Washington District Of Columbia, USA Travel Guide

 An extensive selection across all D.C.
 Neighborhoods offers diverse cuisines, from modern American comfort food to Italian, French, Asian, Latin American, and more.

 For affordable meals, D.C.
-Provides a range of choices including food trucks, casual delis, fast-casual chains, and local carry-outs.
+Provides a range of choices including street food vendors, casual delis, fast-casual chains, and local carry-outs.

-Home to one of the most substantial Ethiopian populations outside of Ethiopia, D.C.
+Home to among the most substantial Ethiopian populations outside of Ethiopia, D.C.
 Hosts a high concentration of excellent Ethiopian restaurants.

 Mainly found on U Street and in Adams Morgan.

-Explore a rich selection of Vietnamese, Thai, Indian, Chinese, Salvadoran, Peruvian, French, and Italian restaurants.
+Explore a rich selection of Vietnamese, Thai, Indian, Chinese, Salvadoran, Peruvian, French, plus Italian restaurants.

 Find Latin American flavors in Columbia Heights or a wider international array in Adams Morgan.